asciiu/discipline/README.md

 # Flowii's Castle

 Welcome to Flowii's Castle.
 I am what I think.
+If you've come this far, I see you Bean Optimus!

 ## Getting Started